 - Big Idea 1: Investigate materials, processes, and ideas.

 - Big Idea 2: Make art and design.

 - Big Idea 3: Present art and design.

 The new AP Art and Design framework included in the course and exam description outlines distinct skills that students should practice throughout the year—skills that will help them learn to think and act like artists.
 Skills 2 and 3 are specifically assessed in both portfolio sections (Sustained Investigation and Selected Works).

 |2.
 Making Through Practice, Experimentation, and Revision||

 Make works of art and design by practicing, experimenting, and revising.

 |3.
 Communication and Reflection||

 AP and Higher Education

-placement policies, and evaluating student work.
-The AP Higher Ed site features information on recruitment and admission, advising and placement, and more.
+placement policies, and scoring student work.
+The AP Higher Education site features information on recruitment and admission, advising and placement, and more.

 each AP course.
 Your students can look up credit and placement policies for colleges and universities on